Skip to main content

 Convection Cooling — The Key Difference

-Instead of sitting in still water that your body gradually warms, the system continuously circulates water around you so the cooled water is always renewed at the skin.
+Our systems are designed to offer the best cold plunge experience by focusing on water movement.
+Instead of sitting in still water that your body gradually warms, our system continuously circulates water around you, ensuring the cooled water is always renewed at the skin for maximum effectiveness.

 Because cooling efficiency is higher, people can often use warmer temperatures for shorter durations while reaching the same physiological response as colder, more uncomfortable immersion.